Dear readers of ADxS.org, please forgive the disruption.

 Lower c-fos expression

-Cortisol and CRH can, by means of a.
-Alteration of synthesis and release and b.
-Alteration of the receptors of serotonin, norepinephrine and dopamine9697 in limbic and neocortical brain structures trigger the changes in mood and behavior typical of depression.8396
+Cortisol and CRH can cause the changes typical of depression by a.
+Changes in the synthesis and release and b.
+Changes in the receptors of serotonin, noradrenaline and dopamine9192 in limbic and neocortical brain structures can trigger the changes in mood and behavior typical of depression.7891

-Chronic stress reduces GABA levels. ⇒GABA and stress GABA is an inhibitory neurotransmitter and interacts with glutamate, an exitory neurotransmitter.
+Chronic stress reduces the GABA level. ⇒GABA and stress GABA is an inhibitory neurotransmitter and interacts with glutamate, an excitatory neurotransmitter.
 GABA and glutamate inhibit each other.
-Thus, a prolonged decreased GABA level leads to an excessive glutamate level.
-Decreased GABA and increased glutamate levels are considered a cause of depression.98
+A persistently reduced GABA level thus leads to an excessive glutamate level.
+Decreased GABA and increased glutamate levels are considered to be a cause of depression.93

-While GABA inhibits ACTH release from the HPA axis (by directly addressing the nucleus paraventricularis (PVN) in the hypothalamus, glutamate promotes ACTH release via projections from the hypothalamus and brainstem.99
+While GABA inhibits ACTH release from the HPA axis (by directly addressing the paraventricular nucleus (PVN) in the hypothalamus), glutamate promotes ACTH release via projections from the hypothalamus and brainstem.94

-Treatment of depression by glutamate antagonists is a new drug approach to depression treatment.
-In March 2019, the FDA approved the glutamate antagonist ketamine as a nasal spray for the treatment of depression for the first time in the United States (esketamine).
-Approval is pending in Europe.
+The treatment of depression with glutamate antagonists is a new drug approach to treating depression.
+In March 2019, the FDA approved the glutamate antagonist ketamine as a nasal spray for the treatment of depression (esketamine) for the first time in the USA.
+Approval has been applied for in Europe.
 In Germany, esketamine is currently used off-label as a nasal spray or infusion for the treatment of depression.
-Intravenous administration is done on an outpatient basis in a day ward.
-Experience has been positive.100
+Intravenous administration takes place on an outpatient basis in a day ward.
+Experience has been positive.95

-The 2017 APA dosage recommendation for esketamine is 0.5 mg/kg body weight, two doses per week for 4 to 6 weeks.
-The effect occurs (unlike all other known antidepressants) within hours to a few days.
+The APA’s 2017 dosage recommendation for esketamine is 0.5 mg / kg body weight, two doses per week over 4 to 6 weeks.
+The effect occurs (unlike with all other known antidepressants) within hours to a few days.

-The mechanism of action of ketamine is as yet unknown.
-It seems to release growth hormones, which are reduced in depression.
-In addition, communication between brain regions responsible for mood regulation seems to be improved.
+The mechanism of action of ketamine is still unknown.
+It appears to release growth hormones, which are reduced in depression.
+It also appears to improve communication between brain regions that are responsible for mood regulation.

-In rats, the short-term response involves robust and load-independent topological changes in cognitive, sensory, emotional, and reward circuits associated with depressive behavior.
-The medium-term response within 48 hours in depressed rats included normalization of connectivity in the habenular nuclei, middle thalamus, and hippocampus.101
+In rats, the short-term response involved robust and load-independent topological changes in cognitive, sensory, emotional and reward-related circuits associated with depressive behavior.
+The medium-term response within 48 hours in depressed rats included normalization of connectivity in the nuclei habenulares, middle thalamus and hippocampus.96

-The long-term effects are unknown so far.
-Possible side effects are known to be blood pressure increase, pulse increase, eye pressure and intracranial pressure increases.
-During ingestion, an effect similar to that caused by light alcohol consumption is reported.
-More rarely, positively perceived experiences of dissociation, anxiety or panic states, illusions, hallucinations, or horror trips occur.100
+The long-term effects are still unknown.
+Possible side effects known include an increase in blood pressure, pulse rate, eye pressure and intracranial pressure.
+While taking the drug, an effect similar to that of light alcohol consumption has been reported.
+Rarely do positively perceived experiences of dissolution of boundaries, anxiety or panic states, illusions, hallucinations or horror trips occur.95

-In an individual case known to us, a woman with melancholic depression showed a significant improvement in the previously existing sleep disturbance by taking glycine (like GABA, an inhibitory neurotransmitter) in the evening.
+In an individual case known to us, a woman with melancholic depression showed a clear improvement in the previously existing sleep-through disorder by taking glycine (like GABA, an inhibitory neurotransmitter) in the evening.

 5.2.
 Corticosteroid receptor hypothesis of depression¶